Kostanos/meteor-collection-helpers/README.md

+## This is fork from original dburles:collection-helpers package
+It adds support for multiple _transforms in Collection So this package could be used with others Collections transformers like tap-i18n for example.

 # Meteor Collection Helpers

 Collection helpers automatically sets up a transformation on your collections using Meteor's Mongo.Collection `transform` option, allowing for simple models with an interface that's similar to template helpers.